TMJ stands for temporomandibular joint. The TMJ is the jaw joint.

 For a brief narrated overview of the TMJ surgery process, please click the image below.
 It will launch our educational MiniModule in a separate window that may answer some of your questions about TMJ surgery.

 The joint is placed under multiple stresses.
 It is used when chewing and talking.
-Throughout the day and night, it can also be used for un-natural purposes, what are called parafunctional habits.
+Throughout the day and night, it can also be used for un-natural purposes, which are called parafunctional habits.
 The classic example is the seamstress who holds pins with her teeth or the carpenter with nails.
 Other examples are chewing pens, pencils, fingernails, gum or tobacco.
 Even more insidious is clenching and grinding of teeth that are subconscious and may be brought on or worsened by stress.

 Pain in the area of the TMJ is classified under the broader category of TMD (temporomandibular disorders) which encompasses TMJ (joint) problems plus musculoskeletal disorders such as myofascial pain dysfunction syndrome (MFPDS), migraines, sinus disease, temporal arteritis and anything else that could cause pain in the area of the temples, ear and jaw joint.